All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 TB-500 is a synthetic peptide based on the active region of Thymosin Beta-4[1] (TB4), a naturally occurring protein found in nearly all human cells.
 Thymosin Beta-4 plays a central role in wound healing, cell migration, and inflammation regulation through its interaction with actin, a key structural protein.

 Because TB-500 promotes tissue repair, angiogenesis (new blood vessel formation), and anti-inflammatory signaling, it has attracted interest for applications ranging from musculoskeletal recovery to cardiovascular support.
-However, the same biological mechanisms that produce benefits can also create side effects under certain conditions.
+But the same biological mechanisms that produce benefits can also create side effects under certain conditions.

 Common Side Effects of TB-500